jaswingumpella/codevision/README.md

 Surefire will pick up `application-test.yml`, connect to the in-memory datasource, and execute `schema-h2.sql` ahead of each method so tables such as `project`, `project_snapshot`, and `class_metadata` exist before the repositories run.
 If you introduce a new table that participates in these tests, mirror the DDL in that script—H2 runs in PostgreSQL compatibility mode, so most DDL can be copied directly from your migration.

+> **Graphviz/PlantUML note:** `DiagramSvgRendererTest` shells out to PlantUML/Graphviz and can crash the forked JVM on macOS when the underlying native binaries are missing or unstable.
+If you hit `Abort trap: 6` while running the suite locally, re-run the command with `-Dtest=!DiagramSvgRendererTest` until Graphviz is installed, or point `PLANTUML_LIMIT_SIZE` to a smaller value so the renderer stays within local memory limits.

 ### Package the React frontend into the backend

 Running `mvn -f backend/pom.xml -pl api -am package` now: